 Who makes the best car wash soap?
 That’s a little like asking “Who makes the best candy?”; everyone has their own preferred brand, one which they think will outperform everything else on the market, and the reality is … it may do, but it may not.

-Every vehicle is different, the paint finishes will be different, it may have had a hard life in the sun, or kept completely cosseted in a garage, only coming out when the weather is ‘just so’ … only you really know what you need from a soap, and only you can really judge what works for you.
+Every vehicle is different, the paint finishes will be different, it may have had a hard life in the sun, or kept completely cosseted in a garage, only coming out when the weather is ‘just so’… only you really know what you need from soap, and only you can really judge what works for you.
 Hence, I’ve rounded up six best car wash soaps, and in that list, you’re bound to find one that works for you.

 Washing Your Vehicle

 It sounds crazy to give you advice on washing your vehicle – it’s just soap and water, right?
-But there are some things you can do to make it easier, less time consuming, give better results, reduce the chance of damage … just little stuff that I’ve picked up from thirty or so years in the industry.
+But there are some things you can do to make it easier, less time consuming, give better results, reduce the chance of damage … just a little stuff that I’ve picked up from thirty or so years in the industry.

 This is my routine when I’m going to clean my car, this isn’t about detailing or getting 100% results for the ultimate showroom finish (or we’d be talking about clay bars, machine polishing, paint sealing and maybe ceramic coating).